 In our review of the best ecommerce platforms, Big Cartel scored a 3.18 out of 5.
 While it didn’t earn a spot in our buyer’s guide, it ranked among our leading free ecommerce platforms because it’s the only platform I reviewed that allows you to connect to a custom domain.

 Its simple platform with aesthetically pleasing templates earned high scores from my evaluation.
 However, product limitations and a lack of advanced inventory tracking hindered it from getting a higher score.

 My Big Cartel review discusses the ecommerce web builder’s pricing, site builder, sales and product features, and ease of use in detail.

-- Artists and creatives looking to sell their custom, handmade, or limited edition products: Big Cartel was made with artists in mind.
-It works best for businesses that have a relatively small inventory, so if you need to sell only a few products at a time, Big Cartel is tough to beat.
-Its stylish templates are also developed with showcasing aesthetically pleasing product photos in mind.
+- Artists and creatives looking to sell custom, handmade, or limited edition products: Big Cartel was made with artists in mind.
+Its stylish templates are developed for showcasing aesthetically pleasing product photos.

 - Businesses that have no immediate plans to scale: If you do not have any plans of scaling your business soon and intend to sell only a handful of products each month, Big Cartel’s free plan is for you.
 You can sell up to five products with the free plan.

-- If you want a full-blown ecommerce website and to accommodate growth, Shopify is what you need.
+- If you want a full-blown ecommerce website that can grow with your business, Shopify is what you need.
 It is a platform that is ideal for new businesses but has room for growth and scalability.
-It also allows you to build a full website on its platform.
+Shopify also allows you to build a full website on its platform.

 - If you run a brick-and-mortar store and would like to add an online component for pickup or local delivery sales, then Square Online is your best option.
 It lets you build a full website or a simple one-page site for free and offers a complete POS for your brick-and-mortar store.